ordina-jworks/ordina-jworks.github.io/README.md

 Prerequisites:
 - Ruby (>= 2.4.0): this can be easily accomplished by using [rvm](https://rvm.io).
-- ImageMagick: this can be easily accomplished by using [Homebrew](https://brew.sh/): `brew install imagemagick`.
+- ImageMagick: this can be easily accomplished by using [Homebrew](https://brew.sh/).

 After installing RVM and Homebrew, execute the following commands to install Ruby and ImageMagick and set up Jekyll: